 Zoom Phone makes it easy to pair desk phones to specific users in flexible work environments and new Bluetooth-enabled, buttonless models allow for easy cleaning and minimal hands-on usage.

-Zoom Rooms Smart Gallery
+Zoom Rooms Smart Gallery (coming soon)

-The Hybrid Workspace
+The Hybrid workspace

 Giving your people the freedom and tools they need to work the way they want.

-The Hybrid Workspace
+The Hybrid workspace

 As companies plan for their next phase of work, many will likely implement both a remote and physical workspace, or what we’re calling a hybrid workspace.
 A hybrid workspace provides employees the ability to choose day-to-day where they would like to work.
 Some employees can work remote full time while others will be in a physical office bright and early each day.
 But both groups have the flexibility to change their working location based on their schedules, projects, or needs of the day.

 Allowing employees to tailor their workspace to their needs can have a dramatic impact on productivity, and employees seem to know it.
-That same study conducted by Envoy that surveyed 1000 full and part-time employees in the US found that a whopping 94% would like to still be in the office at least once a week.
+That same study conducted by Envoy that surveyed 1000 full and part-time employees in the US found that a whopping ninety-four percent would like to still be in the office at least once a week.
 Physical and remote workspaces both have their place, and a hybrid workspace allows your team to choose the environment that best suits their needs and work.

 The hybrid workspace is not without its challenges.
 The top three concerns about the hybrid workspace are concern over others coming to work sick, not being able to see friends and teammates as often, and missing out on birthdays, activities, and other events that can build and maintain culture.
 Just as Zoom helped facilitate fully remote workspaces and full physical workspaces, the Zoom platform is essential to productive hybrid workspaces.

-Top Concerns About the Hybrid Workspace
+Top Concerns About the Hybrid workspace